OpenTermsArchive/contrib-versions/Evernote/Privacy Policy.md

 IV.
 Information Deletion What Happens If I Want to Stop Using Evernote?

-You can delete Content you have posted to any notebook at any time, and you can stop using the Evernote Service at any time.
+You can delete Note Content at any time, and you can stop using the Evernote Service at any time.
+If you deactivate your account, the Content in your account will not be deleted unless you purposely delete that information, and sync your account before you deactivate your account.
+Learn how to delete your Content here.
+Learn how to remove your account and account credentials here.
 If you delete information and material from a notebook and then sync your account, it will no longer be accessible to you or others who may access the Service, but residual copies of your deleted Content may continue to exist on the Evernote Service’s back-up and archiving systems for up to one year due to the nature of those systems’ operations.

-If you deactivate your account, the Content in your account will not be deleted unless you purposely delete that information, and sync your account before you deactivate your account.
-Learn how to delete your Content hereLearn how to delete your Content on our privacy section's Delete Data page.
+If you delete your copy of a Work Chat message, this action can't be undone.
+Please note that deleting your copy of a Work Chat message from your own Evernote account won’t delete those messages from the accounts of the people with whom you were chatting.

 What Happens If Evernote Closes My Account?